Scott Pruitt's Moroccan calendar draws blanks

 "For a trip The Washington Post estimated cost $17,000 for you, and that included at least 10 EPA staff, your official business consisted of one full working day, and two days each with one, one-hour meeting," Whitehouse wrote in the letter.

-Four Democrats on the House Energy and Commerce Committee also asked the EPA to provide information on the trip.
-A spokesman said they have not received any response from the agency.
+Multiple Democrats have asked the EPA to provide information on the trip, including members of committees with oversight of EPA.
+Spokespeople for one of the representatives who have written and ranking member on the Senate Environment and Public Works Committee Sen. Tom Carper, D-Del., said they have not received any response from the agency.

 A copy of Pruitt's schedule during the trip obtained by ABC News through a Freedom of Information Act request confirms that Pruitt met with Moroccan government officials on environmental matters, toured a green energy facility and met with the chairman of Morocco's state-owned mining company, all meetings that were also listed on his public schedule.